DamianZaremba/toolforge-lima-kilo/README.md

 ```
 Hint: you may use this mechanism to override any other internal lima-kilo variable.

+NOTE: in previous lima-kilo revisions, the config file was `~/.local/toolforge-lima-kilo/userconfig.yaml`.
-NOTE: in previous lima-kilo revisions, the config file was `~/.config/toolforge-lima-kilo-userconfig.yaml`.
+NOTE: in even older lima-kilo revisions, the config file was `~/.config/toolforge-lima-kilo-userconfig.yaml`.

 License
 -------